cliviu74/wallbox/README.md

 - a full charger reboot can take a few minutes.
 Charger status will be slow to update (ie: READY (10s) -> DISCONNECTED (90s) -> READY)
 CAUTION: use this method with care!!
 Check if the charger is not in the middle of a firmware upgrade as this can brick your charger.

+### setIcpMaxCurrent(chargerId, newIcpMaxCurrentValue)

+- sets charger Maximum ICP Current available (Amps).

+Please note that the wallbox may refuse this action if not setup properly of if not supported by your model

 ## Simple example

 ```python